-Please view the links below for club descriptions and contact information regarding registered student organizations.
+Please view the links below for student organization descriptions and contact information.
 View the Sports page if you're interested in participating in competitive sports/recreation teams.

 Anime Club is a community of like-minded people who wish to come together to enjoy and experience Japanese culture and art while also spreading awareness of our community.

 AMSA's goal is to promote inclusivity, diversity, cultural activities, student support, and geographical education on the Middle East and its culture, as well as to educate people who want to understand, appreciate, and practice the religion of Islam.